lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Example**

-    item_equipex $self "ZaZAnimationPack.esm:159072" 32 0 1
+    item_equipex $system.self "ZaZAnimationPack.esm:159072" 32 0 1

-Equip the ZaZ armor on $self, at body slot 32, silently, with no removal allowed
+Equip the ZaZ armor on $system.self, at body slot 32, silently, with no removal allowed
 Equips item directly, Workaround for "NPCs re-equip all armor, if they get an item that looks like armor"